Aditya Chopra: Failed acquisition of B.R. Films by 20th Century Fox

 In 2010, 20th Century Fox launched its Indian operations and partnered with B.R.
 Films to co-produce its first project titled Banda Yeh Bindaas Hai.
 However, a few months into production, the film was permanently stalled due to creative and scheduling conflicts amongst the makers.
 This delay led to a lawsuit filed by Fox against B.R.
 Films and Ravi Chopra claiming breach of contract and severe financial damages.
 In its appeal, Fox demanded the transfer of licensing rights of the entire B.R.
 Films catalogue, including the television series Mahabharat, along with a monetary compensation of ₹32 crore.
 In July 2012, the Sessions Court of Mumbai ordered B.R.
 Films to remit the demanded assets to avoid foreclosure of its studio and family residence in Juhu, Mumbai.

 In April 2013, Aditya Chopra submitted a promissory note to the sitting bench of the Bombay High Court against the ₹32 crore loan; the letter guaranteed full repayment of the loan and was co-signed by Arundhati Bhattacharya and N. Chandrasekaran.
 The loan was settled in July of the same year and all licensing rights were transferred back to B.R.
 Films.
-Ravi Chopra did not produce any film post this settlement till his demise in November of 2014.
+Ravi Chopra did not produce any film post this settlement till his demise in November 2014.
 In 2016, 20th Century Fox announced a complete shut down of its Indian operations, leading to the exits of Vijay Singh (from Fox Star Studios) and Emma Watts (from 20th Century Studios).

 In 2017, B.R.
 Films went into production of three independent projects titled Bareilly Ki Barfi, Ittefaq, and Pati Patni Aur Woh.
 Produced at ₹95 crore, the films collectively grossed more than ₹240 crore at the global box office.
 All three films were distributed by YRF Distributors at 0% commission with Ittefaq becoming the first (and only) remake of a YRF project.